STATUS: Completed Project

 Secure Enterprise Access Initiative: Using the local access data standards, add a standardized interface to allow researchers outside of a particular organization with remote access to another organization’s EHR data.
 This phase focused on robust, secure authentication and authorization of the researcher for access to EHR data.

 Distributed Access Initiative: Leverage both the Local Access and Secure Enterprise Access standards, to focus on the development of a governance structure for standardizing distributed research queries.
 This phase built upon ONC’s former Standards and Interoperability (S&I) Framework QueryHealth Initiative, aimed at identifying standards and services to support distributed population queries.

 PROJECT ACHIEVEMENTS & HIGHLIGHTS

-PUBLICATIONS, PRESENTATIONS, AND OTHER PUBLICALLY AVAILABLE RESOURCES
+PUBLICATIIONS, PRESENTATIONS, AND OTHER PUBLICALLY AVAILABLE RESOURCES

 Below is a list of ASPE-funded PCORTF projects that are related to this project

 PCOR: Privacy and Security Blueprint, Legal Analysis and Ethics Framework for Data Use, & Use of Technology for Privacy – Patient level data are essential to understanding and improving health outcomes.
 These data must be made available to researchers in a way that ensures the protection of patient privacy while providing sufficient granularity to allow meaningful research questions to be assessed.
 However, current laws and policies around the use of patient level data are nuanced and sometimes conflicting, creating confusion for researchers, providers, and patients.
-This project was a collaborative effort between the ONC and Centers for Disease Control (CDC) to conduct research and create resources to improve the privacy of patients and their data.
+This is a collaborative effort between the ONC and Centers for Disease Control (CDC) to conduct research and create resources to improve the privacy of patients and their data.